hhhhhaaasss/hhhhhaaasss/README.md

 😁Welcome to my GitHub profile!
 My name is Caio Romano Castro and I am a first year Computer Science.
-I have always had a passion for programming and have recently begun my journey in front-end development and I am also learning Java OOP.
+I have always had a passion for programming and have recently begun my journey in front-end development and I am also learning Java OOP and How to use linux.
 I am excited to share my projects and learn from the community.

 <h3> 📕 About me:</h3>